Choosing Travel Nursing Agencies

 Look out for travel nurse recruiters who remember details about you as an individual and incorporate that into helping you find your next assignment.
 For example, maybe after hearing you share your interest in learning how to surf, they send you some Hawaii travel options!
-Even remembering details as simple as what your significant other does for a living or asking how your kids are doing (if you have them, of course!) are good signs.
+Even remembering details as simple as what your significant other does for a living or asking how your kids are doing (if you have them) are good signs.

 They’re knowledgeable (and open about what they don’t know).

 Your travel nurse recruiter should answer your questions thoroughly and confidently.
 This often comes with a strong relationship between their travel nurse agency and the medical facility or prior experience helping travel nurses who’ve worked at that facility.